constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.0.9 =
+- Solved a bug in single video embed block that was causing the options for "Loop video" and "Autoplay video" to be always on.

 = 2.0.8 =
 - Solved a bug in block "Video position" which caused the player color to be loaded incorrectly when loading the default color set in plugin Settings under Embed options;
 - Improved video position block for Block editor to allow additional parameters to be set;